mongodb/docs/source/includes/backup/legacy-causes-of-initial-sync-restart.rst

-.. admonition:: Conditions or Actions that Restart Initial Sync
+.. note:: Conditions or Actions that Restart Initial Sync
-   :class: note

    During the initial sync process, certain actions or conditions can restart the initial sync process.
 Avoid the following actions